 16-year-old accused in Ragle Park slaying

 Sep.
-28—A 16-year-old Santa Fe resident was arrested and charged Wednesday in the fatal August shooting of nursing home worker Samuel Cordero at Ragle Park.
+29—A 16-year-old Santa Fe resident was arrested and charged Wednesday in the fatal August shooting of nursing home worker Samuel Cordero at Ragle Park.

 Cordero, 60, was found shot to death at Ragle Park before dawn on Aug.
 10. Last month, Ortiz said police received a "man down" call at 4:37 a.m. from a citizen who initially found Cordero.
 The caller did not report hearing any shots fired.